feedzai/openl2d/README.md

 ### Generating test scenarios with different capacity constraints

 To generate a set of capacity constraints to be applied in testing, the user needs to define the capacity constraints of each scenario, in the file [OpenL2D/testbed/cfg.yaml](OpenL2D/testbed/cfg.yaml), and run the script [OpenL2D/testbed/testbed_test_generation.py](OpenL2D/testbed/testbed_test_generation.py).
 For each of the defined test scenarios, the script creates a subfolder within [OpenL2D/testbed/test](OpenL2D/testbed/test).
 This subfolder contains the capacity constraint tables ("batches.csv" and "capacity.csv") to be used in testing.

-### Running your own L2D testing

-To run your own experiments within your generated tested scenarios, OpenL2D currently supports the use of the baselines described in Section 4.2 of the [paper](Documents/Paper.pdf).
-The user may define the experiments' parameters in the file [OpenL2D/testbed/cfg.yaml](OpenL2D/testbed/cfg.yaml), and then run the script [OpenL2D/testbed/run\_tests.py](OpenL2D/testbed/run_tests.py).